Creating Unicorns ––The 6 Essential Growth Competencies

 Below are the six competencies we look for, and what we think an A-player looks like.
 If you're looking to identify your own A-players, hopefully this can get you started in what to look for.

 A-players are relentlessly focused on achieving tangible results, not simply being efficient.
 They don't shy away from accountability - they relish it.
 They love having targets and striving to hit them.
-They tend to think like salespeople - they are hunters, aggressively making efforts to achieve meaningful improvements at each stage of the funnel.
+Furthermore they tend to think like salespeople - they are hunters, aggressively making efforts to achieve meaningful improvements at each stage of the funnel.

 An A-player probably has projects on their resume that they've quantified in some way.
 Revenue generated, sales made, customers signed up, growth rates achieved, etc. If they don't, ask them to tell you what results they created for their companies, clients, etc. A-players should be able to tell you.